 Students interact with classmates from around the state as they learn through real-time virtual classroom lessons, recorded lessons, workbook projects, field trips and other educational opportunities.

 Our elementary school academic programs for grades K-5 are print-based and supplemented by virtual content.
-The core curriculum includes math, science, English language arts, social studies and multiple foreign languages.
+The core curriculum includes math, science, English language arts, social studies and multiple world languages.

 Middle school students in grades 6-8 transition to subject-specific teachers and increased virtual classes.
-Our cyber school offers honors courses, electives and foreign languages in addition to the core curriculum.
+Our cyber school offers honors courses, electives and world languages in addition to the core curriculum.

 CCA’s high school for grades 9-12 offers the core curriculum plus multiple business, career and technology electives, career exploration opportunities, internships and AP, honors and college courses.